AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 ---
 title: App Assurance Program
-description: This page describes the App Assurance Program for marketplace apps and extensions for Adobe Commerce.
+description: Learn about the App Assurance Program for Marketplace apps and extensions for Adobe Commerce.
 ---

 # App Assurance Program